4-DS/SinaraML-Def-Guide/docs/source/intro.rst

 Here are the answers that will satisfy us if we are going to solve "Adam/Ivan" problem

-The main engineering tasks of a DS:
+   The main engineering tasks of a Data Scientist:

-* Creating an ML pipeline to prepare data, train, and roll out models to prod
+   * Development of ML pipelines to prepare data, train, and roll out models to production
-* Systematic support (quality maintenance in changing conditions) and development of models through the monitoring of model performance in production, additional training and improvement of models using of ML pipelines
+   * Systematic support (quality maintenance in changing conditions) and development of models through the monitoring of model performance in production, additional training and improvement of   these models using developed ML pipelines

+   The main challenges of DS organization:

+   * Reproducibility and transferability of ML pipelines between Data Scientists
+   * Acceptable time-to-market and TCO for ML model

+t

 .. note::

    This project is under active development.
-   * Creating an ML pipeline to prepare data, train, and roll out models to prod
-   * Systematic support (quality maintenance in changing conditions) and development of models through the monitoring of model performance in production, additional training and improvement of models using of ML pipelines

 test